Fibromyalgia Facts (cont.)

 Are there support groups for fibromyalgia?

 Yes, there are support groups for fibromyalgia.
-Local support groups can be found through the Arthritis Foundation (http://www.arthritis.org), National Fibromyalgia Association (http://www.fmaware.org), Fibromyalgia Network (http://www.fmnetnews.com), or the National Fibromyalgia Partnership, Inc. (http://www.fmpartnership.org).
+Local support groups and further information can be found through the Arthritis Foundation (http://www.arthritis.org), National Fibromyalgia Association (http://www.fmaware.org), Fibromyalgia Network (http://www.fmnetnews.com), or the National Fibromyalgia Partnership, Inc. (http://www.fmpartnership.org).

 What is the latest research on fibromyalgia?

 There is ongoing research on fibromyalgia on many fronts.
 There is active research on the genes responsible for fibromyalgia, new medications, and new non-medication therapies to help pain.
 One recent study found that non-restorative sleep -- when one wakes up feeling tired after a full night of sleep -- is strongly tied to developing widespread pain.
 Researchers have linked anxiety to developing widespread pain.

 Clauw, D.J.
 "Fibromyalgia."
 Rheumatology, 4th ed.
 Ed.
 M.C.
 Hochberg, A.J.
 Silman, J.S.
 Smolen, M.E.
 Weinblatt, and M.H.
 Weisman.
 Spain: Mosby Elsevier, 2008: 701-711.